Nguyễn Công Phương: International career

 In March 2022, Công Phương was included in Vietnam U17 19-men squad for a training camp in Germany, where they played friendlies against youth teams of German professional clubs.
 Later in the year, Công Phương was selected Vietnam U16 squad to participate in the AFF U-16 Youth Championship.
 He was named as the team captain and scored two goals during the tournament as Vietnam finished as runner-up after losing to Indonesia in the final.

 In February 2023, Công Phương was called up to the Vietnam U20 team for the 2023 AFC U-20 Asian Cup but refused to join the team to concentrate on the Vietnamese National U-17 Championship with his club.
 Later in year, Công Phương took part in the 2023 AFC U-17 Asian Cup as the Vietnam U17's captain.
 He started in all three group stage games but displayed a disappointed performance as his team failed to win a game.

 In August 2023, Công Phương received his first call-up to the Vietnam U23 side top prepare for the 2023 AFF U-23 Championship but was not included in the final squad.
 A month after, he was included in the preliminary squad for the 2022 Asian Games but didn't make into the final list.

 Công Phương made his debut with Vietnam U23 in the 2025 ASEAN U-23 Championship.
 He featured in every game, starting in the semi-final and then in the final against host Indonesia, where he scored the only goal of the game to help Vietnam won the tournament.

 Playing style

-Công Phương is highly appreciated for his ability to control, to coordinate the ball and to keep tempo in the midfield.
-Mainly operated as a central midfielder, he can anchor the midfield or line up behind a striker with his capacity to make unexpected breakthroughs to cause chaos in the opponent's penalty area.
-These qualities made him one the most talented Vietnamese footballers in his generation.
+Công Phương is notable for his ability to control and coordinate the ball as well as for keeping tempo in the midfield.
+Mainly operating as a central midfielder, he has made many breakthroughs when playing; he oftentimes anchors the midfield or lines up behind a striker to cause chaos in the opponent's penalty area.
+As a result, he has been named as one of the most talented Vietnamese footballers in his generation.